1.4.41 Safeguarding Children who Move Across Local Authority Boundaries / Abroad

 1. Movement of Children and Families

-At any stage in the process of working with children and families, the parents and/or the child/children may move from one household to another.
+At any stage in the process of working with children and families, the parents and/or the child/children may move from one household to another, on either a permanent or temporary basis.
 This could result in either a change of address within the local authority area or a move into another local authority area.

-Such moves may be planned and relevant information shared in advance with the professionals and workers (e.g. health / education) involved with the family and child/children.
+Such moves may be planned and relevant information may be shared in advance with the practitioners working with the family and child/children.

-However, in some circumstances, the move may take place in haste or even as a deliberate attempt to avoid the involvement of and scrutiny from professionals and agencies.
-In these circumstances, the agencies involved with the family must always consider the impact of the move on the child/children and assess whether such a move increases risk to the child.
+However, in some circumstances, the move may take place in haste or even as a deliberate attempt to avoid the involvement of and scrutiny from practitioners and agencies.
+Where this is the case, the agencies involved with the family must always consider the impact of the move on the child/children and assess whether such a move increases risk to the child.

 Moves may be temporary or permanent; however if the parent /carer is not prepared to give information as to their longer term plans, the host authority and the receiving authority should assume the move is permanent and act accordingly.
 Uncertainty about whether the move is permanent or temporary should not be allowed to cause a delay in the transfer of the case to services in the new area.
 To ensure children are safeguarded they become the responsibility of the area where they are currently residing, regardless of the length of time they have been there.